 If you include the name of a group or consortium in your author list, please clearly identify the group members.

-Please note that as per the publisher's policy, no changes to the author list are permitted after acceptance of a manuscript.
+Please note that as per the publisher's policy, no author list changes are permitted after acceptance of a manuscript.